-Immunoglobulin administration may transiently interfere with the immune response to live virus vaccines, such as measles, mumps and rubella.
+Immunoglobulin administration can transiently interfere with your response to live vaccines, such as measles, mumps and rubella.
+(Note that most influenza vaccines are not "live" vaccines.)
+Tell your doctor if you plan to receive a vaccine after receiving Rhophylac.

-Please see enclosed full prescribing information for Rhophylac, including boxed warning.
+Please see enclosed full prescribing information for Rhophylac, which includes a boxed warning that does not apply to use of Rhophylac in pregnancy or in cases of incompatible transfusions.